fetchai/agents-aea/packages/fetchai/skills/advanced_data_request/README.md

 ## Handlers

-* `http`: handles incoming `http` messages, retrieves the data from the appropriate response, stores it in shared state under the key: `oracle_data`, and responds to requests satisfying the API specification listed in `api_spec.yaml`.
+* `http`: handles incoming `http` messages, retrieves the data from the appropriate response, stores it in shared state under the key: `observation`, and responds to requests satisfying the API specification listed in `api_spec.yaml`.